lingo-iitgn/lingo-iitgn.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Congratulations to Pritam on his paper acceptance at Findings of [EMNLP 2023](https://2023.emnlp.org/), co-authored by Prof. Mayank.
+Congratulations to Pritam and Prof. Mayank on their paper acceptance at Findings of [EMNLP 2023](https://2023.emnlp.org/).
 Good work :sparkles: